Checkmarx One vs Fortify Application Defender comparison

 March 2024

-Checkmarx is ranked 3rd in Application Security Tools with 67 reviews while Fortify Application Defender is ranked 34th in Application Security Tools with 9 reviews.
-Checkmarx is rated 7.6, while Fortify Application Defender is rated 7.8.
-The top reviewer of Checkmarx writes "The report function is a great, configurable asset but sometimes yields false positives".
-On the other hand, the top reviewer of Fortify Application Defender writes "Reliable solution with excellent machine learning algorithms but expensive and lacking support".
-Checkmarx is most compared with SonarQube, Veracode, Fortify on Demand, Snyk and Sonatype Lifecycle, whereas Fortify Application Defender is most compared with Coverity, SonarQube, CAST Application Intelligence Platform, Fortify on Demand and Qualys Web Application Scanning.
-See our Checkmarx vs. Fortify Application Defender report.
+Checkmarx One is ranked 3rd in Application Security Tools with 67 reviews while Fortify Application Defender is ranked 34th in Application Security Tools with 11 reviews.
+Checkmarx One is rated 7.6, while Fortify Application Defender is rated 7.8.
+The top reviewer of Checkmarx One writes "The report function is a great, configurable asset but sometimes yields false positives".
+On the other hand, the top reviewer of Fortify Application Defender writes "Useful for fast code review in devOps pipelines ".
+Checkmarx One is most compared with SonarQube, Veracode, Fortify on Demand, Snyk and SonarCloud, whereas Fortify Application Defender is most compared with Coverity, CAST Application Intelligence Platform, SonarQube, Qualys Web Application Scanning and Fortify on Demand.
+See our Checkmarx One vs. Fortify Application Defender report.

 See our list of best Application Security Tools vendors.